vblanton/vblanton/README.md

 👋 Hello, my name is Vlad. <br />
-✨ Most recently I finished building an automated liquidity provision cli app using Solana based SDKs (private repo) and currently working on optimizing things and embarking on new projects.<br />
+✨ Most recently I finished building an automated liquidity provision cli app using Orca/Solana based SDKs, and am currently working on optimizing things and embarking on new projects.<br />
 ✨ I was also working on an inventory management app for aid organizations [AidSupply](https://github.com/aidsupply).<br />
 📫 You can reach me on ... [linkedin](https://www.linkedin.com/in/vlad-blanton-95b450133/).<br />
 ✍️ Sometimes I write on ... [medium](https://medium.com/@vblanton).<br />